skijit/notes/programming/aws/lambda.md

   - Versions
   - Aliases
 - Versions
-  - Each time you publish changes to your function, Lambda creates a new version
+  - Each time you publish changes to your function, Lambda creates a new (immutable) version
   - This includes:
     - Unique ARN
     - Code and dependencies
     - Runtime
     - Function settings, including environment variables
-      - **Note**: Once you've published it, the function's settings are immutable
+      - **Note**: Once you've published it, the function's settings (and everything else) are immutable
 - Aliases
   - Triggers for Lambdas should refer to a specific version (referring to different environments)
   - But you don't want to have to change trigger configurations each time you publish a new version of your lambda
   - Triggers should refer to aliases, which are pointers to specific versions
   - You create an alias for a particular lambda version (e.g. DEV, TST, PRD) and you're done
+- Versioning in real life
+  - The entire environment (IAC) is deployed together (immutable architecture)
+  - The stage is piped into the build
 - Configuration Data
   - here: https://www.concurrencylabs.com/blog/configure-your-lambda-function-like-a-champ-sail-smoothly/
+  - todo: also look into the AWS Parameter Store for secrets or secret manager, which are more usable in a IAC scenario

 ## TypeScript Support
 - [Totally doable](https://scotch.io/@nwayve/how-to-build-a-lambda-function-in-typescript)